 In situations where the circumstances of a dispute have changed after the issuance of an order, effectively making any part of that order unnecessary or excessive, there is no avenue for a Rental Officer to rescind or replace the previously issued order.

 A primary example occurs when an order has been issued for a tenant in subsidized public housing to pay unsubsidized rent because they have failed to report their household income in accordance with their tenancy agreement.
 As soon as the tenant reports that household income (after the order has been issued) the landlord recalculates the rent to account for eligible subsidies, and as a result the quantum of rental arrears drops substantially.
-The original order, however, remains in effect and enforceable.
+The original order, however, remains in effect and enforceable for payment of the rental arrears at the much higher value.
 In this regularly recurring scenario it would be most efficient for all concerned if the Rental Officer could rescind and replace the previous order with an order that reflected the adjusted rental arrears.